What is Adi Pepper?

-The natural distribution of this species is found in all the pepper-growing tracts except plains and low rainfall areas.
+The natural distribution of this species is found in all pepper-growing tracts except plains and low-rainfall areas.
 This unique species produces high yields.
 The tender parts of the vines have a hairy structure.
-It is the only species in which the color (green) of the corns remains the same from the crop setting stage to the ripening stage.
+It is the only species in which the color (green) of the corn remains the same from the crop setting stage to the ripening stage.
 The color of the corn changes from green to light black before it dries on the catkin before it sheds from the vine.
 The corn size of this pepper is very small.
-It is the only species where flies activity is seen while flowering and it could be the mediator for pollination.
+It is the only species where fly activity is seen while flowering and it could be the mediator for pollination.
 The usage of this pepper is not known.

 This rare species is found in heavy rainfall and high-altitude areas.
 The corns of this species are bigger in size than any other species.
 It has a good flavor.
 It causes numbness or irritation if it is chewed.